-Ensure availability and sustainable management of water and sanitation for all
+management of water and sanitation for all To achieve Goal 6, States have agreed to:

 - Ensure all have access to safe water. - Ensure all have access to sanitation (safe sewage disposal and good waste management) and public education on healthy hygiene habits. - Monitor water quality to reduce contamination.
 Prevent chemicals or contaminants from being thrown into the water. - Improve water use, developing greater resources for its reutilisation. - Raise awareness among communities to ensure they play an active part in improving their water management and sanitation. - Protect and restore water-related ecosystems, including mountains, forests, wetlands, rivers, aquifers and lakes.